 The exercise of thinking about a life project helps us to:

-- Manage our life in a more professional way; this means taking advantage of our talents and obtaining the best results from each of our efforts.
+- Manage our lives more professionally; this means taking advantage of our talents and obtaining the best results from each of our efforts.

 - Create a protective barrier against depression and bad decisions, especially in cases of crisis or unexpected changes.